Jun. 26 & 27

 Brett Mitchell

-In May 2025, with less than 24 hours’ notice, Mitchell stepped in for his subscription debut with the New York Philharmonic, leading three performances of Kevin Puts’s The Brightness of Light featuring soprano Renée Fleming, followed by the complete score of Ravel’s Daphnis et Chloé featuring the New York Philharmonic Chorus.
+In May 2025, Mitchell's versatility was on full display when he stepped in for his New York Philharmonic subscription debut at David Geffen Hall on less than 24 hours' notice.
+He led three acclaimed performances of Kevin Puts's The Brightness of Light featuring soprano Renée Fleming and baritone Rod Gilfry, followed by the complete score of Ravel's Daphnis et Chloé featuring the New York Philharmonic Chorus.